aniljain1982/AutomationFramework/README.md

 # AutomationFramework
-This framework is built for UI and API testing using Java, Selenium, RestAssured, TestNG, Maven and Extent report.
+This framework is built for UI and API testing using Java, Selenium, RestAssured, Cucumber, TestNG, Maven and Extent report.

 Note: Chrome browser version should be compatible with chromedriver.
 Update driver at src/main/resources folder.